Nidhiy-D/Leet_Code/README.md

 - [ ] Binary Search II
 - [ ] Binary Search III

-If anybody has completed any study plan/ any questions from the study plan, you are free to provide the solution.
+If anybody has completed any study plan/ any questions from the study plan, you are free to provide the solution in any language.